What causes bunions and how can you avoid them?

 Consider these suggestions:

 • Stylish wedges vs. heels to compliment your outfit

 • Alternate wedge and heel heights on different days, so you can vary the overall pressure that is placed on your joints

 • Select a shoe that is not tight in the toe.
 This is one of the primary causes of bunions, so be sure to choose a shoe that is appropriate for your foot size

-For the newest technology and thoughtfully designed wedges for all day wear, check out Getaway Sticks new capsule collection.
+For the newest technology and thoughtfully designed wedges for all day wear, check out the Getaway Sticks collection.

 This provides general information.
 For detailed and personal advice, you should see a qualified medical practitioner.